Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

-\begin{remark}[Ridge Regression] In the least squares approximation problem, we use $\bX\bbeta$ to approximate $\by$.
-However, two issues may arise: the model can potentially overfit and $\bX$ might not have full rank.
-To address these concerns, in a ridge regression model, we regularize large values of $\bbeta$, prompting simpler models.
-Instead of minimizing $\norm{\by-\bX\bbeta}^2$, the objective function becomes $\norm{\by-\bX\bbeta}^2+\lambda\norm{\bbeta}^2$, where $\lambda$ is a hyper-parameter that can be tuned accordingly, e.g., via cross-validation (CV):
+\paragrapharrow{Ridge regression.} In standard least squares, we approximate $\by$ by $\bX\bbeta$.
+However, two practical issues may arise: (i) overfitting, especially when $D$ is large relative to $N$, and (ii) singularity of $\bX^\top\bX$ when $\bX$ lacks full rank.
+Ridge regression addresses these by penalizing large coefficients.
+Instead of minimizing $\norm{\by-\bX\bbeta}^2$, we minimize: $\norm{\by-\bX\bbeta}^2+\lambda\norm{\bbeta}^2$, where $\lambda>0$ is a regularization hyper-parameter, often selected via cross-validation (CV).
+The solution is: